Naira Missing in List of Top 10 Strongest Currencies in Africa

 Traders said the market remained under mild but persistent demand pressures, driven by festive-season import needs and year-end front-loading of foreign exchange obligations by businesses.

-The CBN has made efforts to ease the pressure on naira in all FX markets Photo: cbn
+The CBN is making efforts to ease pressure on the naira across all FX markets.
+Photo: cbn

 Source: UGC